-Flexible working: if practicable, you could allow the employee to switch to flexible working.
-This can take the pressure off, and could help with things like: making appointments; morning’s where employees struggle to face the outside world; bad days where they simply can’t come to work, but are able to make the hours up another time.
+If practicable, you could allow the employee to switch to flexible working.
+This can take the pressure off, and could help with things like:

 The relaxation element can apply to other areas too.
 For example, some employees who are suffering from mental ill-health may find strict deadlines daunting.
 Could you offer them additional support to help with this?

 If you do, do this, it’s important to ensure the employee knows the change isn’t permanent or negative.
-You could even consider giving them additional responsibility – that they’re comfortable with – in replacement.
+You could even consider giving them additional responsibility – that they’re comfortable with as a replacement.

 While it’s important you support your employees, it’s only natural to need support yourself every now and then.

 If you need someone to talk to, organisations like Business in the Community, Mindful Employer, Rethink Mental Illness and Remploy are a great source of help for various aspects of mental health.